jsobel1/Wiki_COVID-19_interactive_network/README.md

 # Wiki_COVID-19_interactive_network
-An interactive visualisation of cited scientific publication in wikipedia articles related to COVID19
+An interactive visualisation of cited scientific publications in wikipedia articles related to COVID-19